 When members of the Lenca community of Rio Blanco witnessed large machinery and construction equipment being transported through their territory, they became alarmed since they had not been consulted, or even informed, of plans for a hydroelectric project in their territory.
-The Agua Zarca dam was originally a joint project between the Honduran company, Desarrollos Energéticos SA (DESA) and the Chinese state-owned Sinohydro, the largest developer of dam projects in the world.
+The Agua Zarca dam was originally a joint project between the Honduran company, Desarrollos Energéticos SA (DESA) and the Chinese state-owned Sinohydro, the largest developer of dam projects in the world, which would construct it in conjunction with German equipment manufacturer Voith GmbH.